How do OS updates impact apps?

 With a new OS release, it’s always wise to review existing code to ensure it’ll work as well as it did when it was first written.
 Our Android and iOS developers share a few challenges a new OS version creates.

-Implications of an OS Update
+Implications of OS Updates

 There are a few different ways an OS update can affect current code:

-• Changes to SDKs
+- Changes to SDKs

-• Changes to UI conventions
+- Changes to UI conventions

-• Changes to compatibility
+- Changes to compatibility

 Changes to SDKs

 Software development kits (SDKs) are the underlying frameworks that make an OS what it is.
-As an OS matures, each release will naturally include changes to SDKs an app relies on to work.
+As an OS matures, each release will naturally include changes to the SDKs an app relies on to work.
 Those changes can cause the app code to break.

 For example, some recoding is required when deprecated methods are justifiably removed from an SDK but are still used in the app.
 Or, if the semantics of existing methods change to accommodate long-term OS strategies, it may negatively affect a part of the app, again requiring recoding and recompiling.